Depression

 While a NICE guideline does exist for depression in adults, it was first published in 2009.
 NICE is in the process of creating an updated guideline, but it remains in the draft stages and has been the subject of some controversy.
 An updated version of NICE clinical guidance 90 can be found here.

-There are two major classifications systems used:
+There are two major classification systems used:

 • ICD-10: The International Statistical Classification of Diseases and Related Health Problems (ICD) is a classification of human disease created by the World Health Organisation.

 • DSM-V: The Diagnostic and Statistical Manual of Mental Disorders (DSM) now in its fifth edition is a classification of mental health disorders published by the American Psychiatric Association.
-NICE CG 90 uses DSM-IV, the fourth edition though the NICE clinical knowledge summary (CKS) uses DSM-V.
+NICE CG 90 uses DSM-IV, the fourth edition though the NICE clinical knowledge summary uses DSM-V.

 Epidemiology